Help Center/ Virtual Private Cloud/ User Guide/ Access Control/ Security Group/ Security Group and Security Group Rule Overview

 You can use security groups free of charge.

-• A security group has inbound and outbound rules to control traffic that's allowed to reach or leave the instances associated with the security group.
+• A security group has inbound and outbound rules to control traffic that is allowed to reach or leave the instances associated with the security group.

 • Inbound rules: control traffic to the instances in a security group.

-• Outbound rules: control traffic from the instances in a security group for accessing external networks.
+• Outbound rules: control traffic from the instances in a security group to access external networks.

 • You can specify protocol, port, source or destination for a security group rule.
 The following describes key information about a security group.